kphed/infernet-node-typescript/README.md

 `anvil --fork-url https://eth.llamarpc.com --block-time 1`

 This command starts a fork of the Ethereum mainnet, mining a new block every second.
-It is highly recommended to replace the RPC URL above with your own preferred endpoint to avoid potential rate-limiting and other related issues.
+It is strongly recommended to replace the RPC URL above with your own preferred endpoint to avoid potential rate-limiting and other related issues.
 Alternatively, you can start a fresh testnet without forking and manually deploy the Infernet SDK smart contracts.

+> Tip: If you do not already have a funded Ethereum account, you can use one of the Anvil-provided accounts with pre-funded balances.
+The private keys for these accounts are displayed when the Anvil testnet starts.

 Forking the Ethereum mainnet (or any other Ritual-supported chain) provides us with access to the [Infernet SDK smart contracts](https://docs.ritual.net/infernet/sdk/introduction#deployed-contracts) previously deployed by the Ritual team.